 The aim of this review is to summarize, in a unified manner, the current status of this field.
 In Sec.~\ref{sec:theory_bg}, we start by providing the theoretical background of the scalarization mechanism and its various subcases, following a pedagogical, rather than historical, approach.
-Next, we discuss in more details the literature on scalarization, first of \ns{s} in Sec.~\ref{sec:ns_scalarization} and then of \bh{s} in Sec.~\ref{sec:bh_scalarization}.
-In doing so, we will present the state-of-the-art of our understanding of the consequences of scalarization for various situations of observational interest.
-In Sec.~\ref{sec:other}, we will discuss attempts to generalize scalarization to other field types.
-Unless stated otherwise, we use geometrical units $G = 1 = c$, and employ the mostly plus metric signature convention.
+Next we discuss in more detail the literature on scalarization, first of \ns{s} in Sec.~\ref{sec:ns_scalarization} and then of \bh{s} in Sec.~\ref{sec:bh_scalarization}.
+In so doing, we present the state of the art of our understanding of the consequences of scalarization for various situations of observational interest.
+In Sec.~\ref{sec:other}, we discuss attempts to generalize scalarization to other field types.
+In Sec.~\ref{sec:conclusion}, we outline open issues and summarize future perspectives in the field.
+Unless stated otherwise, we use geometrical units $G = 1 = c$ and employ the mostly plus metric signature convention.